PhilipWinchester/PhilipWinchester.github.io/_posts/2019-06-19-i-will-tell-you-how-to-become-rich.md

     return(np.column_stack((Index_List, Units, Value, Exp)))
 ```

-In addition to `Sell_Number`, `Buy_Number` and `Cost_Per_Transaction` as discussed above `Investment_Function` takes `Index_List` as a list of index values with the most recent as its first entry. `Start_Money` is simply how much money we have to invest at time 0.
+In addition to `Sell_Number`, `Buy_Number` and `Cost_Per_Transaction` as discussed above `Investment_Function` takes `Index_List` as a list of index values with the most recent value as its first entry. `Start_Money` is simply how much money we have to invest at time 0.
 The return as a matrix which illustrates how the strategy is progressing.
 I have managed to source the daily closing value of the FTSE 100 index between 20 October 1997 to 31 May 2019 from [The London Stock Exchange](https://www.londonstockexchange.com/statistics/ftse/ftse.htm).
 Lets so what the following input explains a strategy where we have £10,000 to invest, the transaction cost is £1 and the `Sell_Number` and `Buy_Number` are both 2.
 Lets see what it looks like.

 ```python
 print(Investment_Function(FTSE100_Index, 10000, 1, 2, 2))